Denver Pyle: Limited roles

-Pyle guest-starred 14 times between 1951 and 1953 on the syndicated television series The Range Rider with Jock Mahoney and Dick Jones, and appeared as an outlaw in a 1951 episode of the television series The Lone Ranger titled "Backtrail", episode 71 "The Outcast", episode 166 "Woman in the White Mask", and episode 187 "Cross of Santo Domingo".
+Pyle guest-starred 14 times between 1951 and 1953 on the syndicated television series The Range Rider with Jock Mahoney and Dick Jones, and appeared as an outlaw in a 1951 episode of the television series The Lone Ranger titled "Backtrail," then as a deputy in the episode "The Hooded Men" and returned in episode 71 "The Outcast", episode 166 "Woman in the White Mask" and episode 187 "Cross of Santo Domingo".
+He also appeared in "Frontier Range", a 1951 episode of The Gene Autry Show.

 In 1953, Pyle appeared on The Roy Rogers Show (season two, "Loaded Guns") as the wrongly accused killer, ranch hand Tom Larrabee.
 Also in 1953, Pyle played Emil Hatch in episode 46 of The Adventures of Superman entitled "Beware the Wrecker".
 He had a part in the 1955 Audie Murphy film To Hell and Back, and appeared twice on NBC's 1955–1956 Western anthology series Frontier (in "Mother of the Brave" and in "The Voyage of Captain Castle").
-Pyle appeared twice as an unidentified bank robber in Duncan Renaldo's syndicated Western series The Cisco Kid.
-In 1954, he was cast as a henchman of the outlaw Sam Bass in Stories of the Century.

 Pyle was twice cast on CBS's The Public Defender in the role of George Hansen, and three times on the religious anthology series, Crossroads on ABC.
 He acted the part of a police detective in the 1956 film noir Please Murder Me, starring Raymond Burr.

 Pyle was cast as Carter in the 1955 episode "Joey's Father" on Fury.
 Three years later, he played an arsonist in the episode "The Fire Watchers" of the same series.
 In 1956, Pyle appeared as Vance Kiley in the episode called "Quicksand" in the TV Western series The Lone Ranger.
-That same year, he played "Willie Calhoun", a lovestruck, and soon-to-be murderer, in season 12's "Poor Pearl" on Gunsmoke.
-In 1958, Pyle starred with Judith Evelyn in the episode "Man in the Moon" of the NBC docudrama about the Cold War Behind Closed Doors, hosted by and occasionally starring Bruce Gordon.
+That same year, he played "Willie Calhoun", a lovestruck, and soon-to-be murderer, in season 2's "Poor Pearl" on Gunsmoke.

 He appeared as a professor in the syndicated Men into Space series' 1959 episode "Moonquake".
 In an episode of Ripcord, he played a suicidal parachutist.
 Also in 1959, he returned to Gunsmoke, playing the lead character Mike Blocker in the episode "The Bear".
+He was cast as Big Red in the 1959 episode "Woman in the River" of the detective series Bourbon Street Beat, starring Andrew Duggan and Richard Long.

 Pyle appeared twice each on the CBS Western series My Friend Flicka and NBC's The Restless Gun with John Payne.
 He guest-starred with Grant Withers in the 1959 episode "Tumbleweed Ranger" of Tris Coffin's syndicated Western series 26 Men, billed as true stories of the Arizona Rangers.
 He appeared seven times on Richard Boone's CBS Western Have Gun – Will Travel; his final appearance was on the show in 1960 as the character Croft in "The Puppeteer".
+He guest-starred in 1960 in several other Westerns, including Pony Express, The Man from Blackhawk, and Tombstone Territory.
+He made several appearances as Briscoe Darling, on The Andy Griffith Show.